ucbugg/learn.ucbugg/ucbugg/chapters/effects.md

 ### Instancing
 Another really neat thing particles can do is instance objects in their place.
 Maybe you happen to want to make it rain cat and dog models, or randomly shoot out a bunch of knives.
 The particle instancer is the way to go.

 Here I am instancing teapots on the raindrops.

 ![Maya Image](/images/effects/instancer.jpg)

 Teapots galore!

 First create or import your object into the scene.
 It can be anything really.
-When you are ready, **select your particle object** and go to **Particles->Instancer.**
+When you are ready, **select your particle object** and go to **Particles &rarr; Instancer.**

 This will create an instancer object attached to your particles.
 Now what you can do is **select your object that you want to instance** in place of your particles and **select your instancer second**.

-There should be a **'Add Selection'** button in the attribute editor.
+There should be a **Add Selection** button in the attribute editor.
 Just click that and you're ready to go!

 ### Caching Particles
 If you find yourself finalizing your particle movements and are annoyed of always reseting to frame 1 to see the animation at work, you can cache your particles.

-Simply be in your dynamics Maya environment and select your particle objects, and go to **solvers->'cache particle disk cache'**.
+Simply be in your dynamics Maya environment and select your particle objects, and go to **Solvers &rarr; Cache particle disk cache**.

 What this will do is output a file that basically saves how your particles move from the frames you tell it to.
 Thus, Maya will not have to solve for particle movement every frame and have to be reset at frame 1.